graphql/graphiql/packages/monaco-graphql/README.md

 // instantiates the worker & language features with the schema! const MonacoGraphQLAPI = initializeMode({
+  // Opt in only when the connected server supports fragment arguments.
+  experimentalFragmentArguments: true,
   schemas: [
     {
       schema: myGraphqlSchema as GraphQLSchema,